By Gayle Vehar on | No Comments

-The HSL panel in Lightroom isn't one that often gets talked about or sees lots of use—especially the Hue section of that panel.
-Moving the sliders in the Hue Panel can create some interesting color shifts that are unnatural and crazy.
+The HSL Panel in Lightroom doesn't get talked about or used very often - especially the Hue section of HSL Panel.
+Usually moving the sliders in the Hue Panel can create some interesting color shifts that are unnatural and crazy.

-But this tool also has some amazing super powers when it comes to subtly changing the color of the grass and sky to better fit your vision for the photograph.
+But this tool also has some amazing super powers when it comes to subtly changing the color of the grass and sky to better fit the vision for your photograph.

-Watch this video or follow the steps below to learn how you can change dead grass to a more healthy green or over-exposed mid-day sun grass to a prettier color of green!
+Watch this video or follow the steps below to learn how to:

-The HSL Panel is found just under the Tone Curve Panel.
+The Hue Panel is located within the HSL Panel and found directly under the Tone Curve Panel.
 HSL stands for Hue, Saturation, and Luminance.
-When you open the panel, it will look something like this.
+When you open the HSL Panel, it will look something like this:

-You'll see the words Hue, Saturation, Luminance, and all across the top.
-The sliders will look slightly different depending on which one of those words you have clicked on and have highlighted.
-By clicking on All, you will be able to see all the panels in order on top of each other.
+You will see the words Hue, Saturation, and Luminance across the top of the panel.
+The sliders will look slightly different depending on which one of those words you click on.
+If you click on All, you will be able to see all three panels in order, on top of each other.

 The Targeted Adjustment Tool is an amazing tool that is often overlooked in Lightroom.
-This tool has the ability to "target" specific colors and tones in your image and apply changes only to those.
-This tool is super helpful for adjusting the the grass.
+It has the ability to "target" specific colors and tones in your image and apply changes to ONLY those specific colors and tones, which makes this the perfect tool for adjusting the color of grass.

-As you click on it, you will know it is active because two small arrows will appear above and below the small circle.
-Once it is active you can move over to your image and click + drag up or down on specific areas to adjust the hue of the colors you are clicking on.
+When you click on the targeted adjustment tool, you will know its active because two small arrows will appear above and below the small circle.
+Once the tool is active you can move over to your image, then click and drag up or down on specific areas to adjust the hue of the colors you are clicking on.

-Hopefully these tips help you better your editing skills and get the most out of Lightroom!
+Hopefully these tips help you improve your editing skills and get the most out of Lightroom!